Fillability obstructions for high-dimensional confoliations: Contact approximations

 where $\wdt{\zeta}_{m,i}$ and $\wdt{\eta_i}$ are $C^k$-extensions of $\zeta_{m,i}$ and $\eta_i$ respectively over $O_i$ (that exist by definition of partitioned forms if each $O_i$ is a sufficiently small neighborhood of $X_i$). \end{definition} To be completely explicit, the symbol $\xrightarrow{C^k}$ above denotes the limit with respect to the $C^k$-topology on the space of $C^k$-differential forms on the open sets $O_i$'s.

+{Below, we will in fact slightly abuse the above notation in the following way.
+Given a partition $\cP$ of $M$ and a finer partition $\cP'$ (i.e.\ one such that all subset in $\cP$ is union of subsets in $\cP'$), we will talk about sequences of $\cP'$-partitioned-forms converging to a $\cP$-partitioned-form.
+This makes sense as the latter can naturally be seen as a $\cP'$-partitioned-form as well, just by restricting each form defined on each element $X$ of $\cP$ to the subsets of $\cP'$ that give as a union $X$ itself.}

-\begin{remark} The necessity for considering the limit above over the enlarged \emph{open} sets $O_i$ comes from the fact that we want to make sense of $C^k$-convergence, which is only defined for differential forms defined on open subsets of manifolds.
+\begin{remark} Considering the limit above over the enlarged \emph{open} sets $O_i$ is necessary to make sense of $C^k$-convergence, which is only defined for differential forms defined on open subsets of manifolds.
 Moreover, introducing $\delta_i$ in the definition above is necessary because the limit is asked on a domain which is bigger than $X_i$ itself, and any chosen $C^k$-extension $\wdt{\zeta}_{m,i}$ of $\zeta_{m,i}$ over $O_i$ (that exists by definition of partitioned form) might have different ``dominating terms as $m\to\infty$'' on $O_i\setminus X_i$.
 The following toy example illustrates this phenomenon. \end{remark}